gear6io/ranger/server/astha/README.md

 ## 📄 License

-This package is part of the Icebox project and follows the same license terms.
+This package is part of the Data Lakehouse Platform and follows the same license terms.